kartik-venugopal/aural-player/README.md

 8/31/2017 - 9/13/2017: **Major code refactoring/cleanup** - Completely rewrote the view layer and the delegate (middleman) layer.
 Separated huge catch-all view classes into smaller classes that handle specific chunks of functionality.
 Separated big monolithic delegate into smaller chunks.
 Refactored back end accordingly.

-8/17/2017: **PDF User Guide bundled with app** - There is now a PDF version of the User Guide available.
-It is bundled with the app, and can be opened from within the app, through the Help menu.

-8/16/2017: **Bug fix and efficiency improvements** - Fixed a bug in the Time effects unit, and made significant UI efficiency improvements in how the playlist view is updated when tracks are moved/removed.

-8/13/2017; **Preferences panel** - Added a preferences dialog to allow users to configure different bits of player/playlist/view functionality.

-8/11/2017: **M3U playlist support** - Added support for M3U/M3U8 playlists.
-Also, app now allows and properly resolves file aliases and symbolic links.

-8/10/2017: **New HTML User Guide** - Completely rewrote the User Guide.
-It is now in HTML format and explains all features in detail, with lots of screenshots.
-Did away with the old RTFD format User Guide.

-8/8/2017: **Demo videos** - Added lots of .mp4 demo videos that illustrate different features.

-7/28/2017: **UI overhaul** - Major overhaul of the UI.
-New color scheme (dark background, light text), new slider control look and feel.
-Each slider control has an accompanying label showing its value, for instant feedback when making adjustments.

-7/20/2017: **Swift v3 migration** - Code in master branch ported to Swift v3.
-Swift 2 code is now in the "swift2" branch.
-Swift 2 development, from this point on, will be limited to none.
-Latest changes will go into master branch (with Swift 3 code).

 ## Third party code attribution

 Aural Player makes use of (a modified version of) a reusable UI control called [RangeSlider](https://github.com/matthewreagan/RangeSlider).